feykayaa/Color-and-Shape-Matching-Menu--Image-Processing-Project/README.md

      ```

 4. **Upload an Image of the Order**:
-   - The program will prompt you to upload an image file (e.g., `yourorder.png`) containing the selected objects.
+   - The program will prompt you to upload an image file containing the selected objects.
    - The program will then analyze the image to recognize the colors and shapes of the objects and interpret them as dishes.

 ---